jinweizhang001/UCR-eecs168-lab-TA/lab2/README.md

 * inverter layout, DRC, LVS

-* NAND schematic, testbench, simulation, NAND layout, DRC, LVS
+* NAND schematic, testbench, simulation waveform

+* You do not need to demo your NAND layout, DRC, LVS during lab 2 session.
+But you need to demo your NAND layout, DRC, LVS together with your lab3-1 results at the lab3-1 session (week 4).

 ### Deliverables for your lab report.